-Not everyone with migraine needs to see a headache specialist.
+Not everyone with migraine needs to see a doctor who specializes in migraine headaches.
 In fact, most migraine patients are managed by their primary care physician or neurologist.
-These doctors represent the front line of headache care, trained to diagnose and manage simpler headache disorders.
+These doctors are trained to diagnose and manage simpler headache disorders, and represent the front line of headache care.

 A headache specialist is a doctor who, after getting a primary specialty (for example in internal medicine, family medicine, or neurology) has chosen to then get years of training in the treatment of headache disorders.

-Headache medicine is a certified medical specialty by the United Council for Neurologic Subspecialities, with its own board exam certification (although the certification is new enough that older providers may not have it).
+Headache medicine is a certified medical specialty by the United Council for Neurologic Subspecialities, with its own board exam certification.
+(Note: The certification is new enough that older providers may not have it.)
 In their fellowship training, specialists learn about a wide variety of headaches, treat the most complicated and rare headache disorders, and are at the forefront of headache knowledge and treatments.